Photo Gallery III: Lake Okoboji Guest Cottage

 Guest Cottage

-A three bedroom 2 bath lakeshore guest cottage
+A three bedroom lakeshore guest cottage architecturally designed to look old

 Cottage architecture